Morocco Details

 WiFi: Is available at our hotels, but it’s not always reliable.
 You’ll usually get the best connection in your room, mostly in the mornings or evenings, which works well with the time zone differences.

 WhatsApp: We will use WhatsApp for our group messages.
-It is also great to us it to communicate with your loved ones at home during your trip.
+It is also great for communicating with your loved ones at home during your trip.

 -